 These are by no means all of the posts I’ve done about Granby 4 Streets in Liverpool 8.
 But they’re enough to tell you the story of what’s happening as these last 4 original streets of Granby enter a future that, for a long time, they weren’t expecting to get.

-A story of a determined community, of multiple failed regeneration initiatives and of the final coming together of a Community Land Trust and a creative partnership, now not only on site at long, long last.
-But also and bizarrely winning the Turner Prize.
+A story of a determined community, of multiple failed regeneration initiatives and of the coming together of a Community Land Trust that has achieved so much.
 The deepest community led learning of my life.

-My own history in Granby goes back to the early days of my housing career in the 1970s.
-But here’s the story of the last 6 years, when I finished my work as a board member of the Granby 4 Streets Community Land Trust, though I continue to be a member of the CLT itself:
+My own history in Granby goes back to the early days of my housing career in the 1970s and I continue to be a member of the Granby 4 Streets Community Land Trust:

 - Granby 4 Streets: A summary of the story

 - Granby 4 Streets, the market’s back